reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 ## Register EC2 as Targets of an Application Load Balancer
 We can register EC2 instances as targets of an Application Load Balancer.
-The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
-This increases the availability of our application.
+An Application Load Balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones thereby increasing the availability of our application.

+Here is an example of creating an Application Load Balancer with our EC2 instances as targets.

 {{% image alt="LB Targets" src="images/posts/aws-ec2/lb-targets.png" %}}

 {{% image alt="LB Targets" src="images/posts/aws-ec2/lb-create.png" %}}

-Elastic Load Balancing offers two types of load balancers that both feature high availability, automatic scaling, and robust security.
-These include the Classic Load Balancer that routes traffic based on either application or network level information and the Application Load Balancer that routes traffic based on advanced application-level information that includes the content of the request.
+We can set up the Application Load Balancer to route traffic based on advanced application-level information that includes the content of the request.

 ## Auto Scaling an EC2 Fleet
 Auto Scaling ensures that we have the correct number of Amazon EC2 instances available to handle the load for our application.
 We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances in an auto-scaling group.EC2 Auto Scaling ensures that the number of instances never goes outside the range of min and max number of instances.